 How to Reduce Customer Service Response Times

 For all of the reasons listed above, responding to customer service emails in the shortest amount of time possible is ideal.
-Thankfully, there are many different methods you can use to speed up your response times that don't require huge investments or shifts.
+Thankfully, there are many different methods you can use to speed up your response times across all your support channels that don't require huge investments or shifts.

 1. Make Sure You're Measuring First Response Times

 Before you can test out solutions, determine what your average response time currently is (if you don’t already know).
-First response time is a crucial customer service metric, and every support team needs tools that will allow you to measure your response times accurately and regularly.
+First response time is a crucial customer service metric to evaluate your team's impact because it affects revenue-related metrics like churn and retention rates.

 To calculate the average first response time, all you have to do is add up all of your first response times for a given period then divide that number by the number of resolved tickets during that time.